Evanevoo/evass/README.md

-# Gas Cylinder Tracking System
+# Gas Tracker Application

-A comprehensive system for tracking gas cylinders, their movements, and maintenance.
-This system includes a backend API built with FastAPI and a frontend web application.
+A full-stack application for tracking gas usage and expenses, built with FastAPI and React.

 ## Features

-- User authentication and authorization with role-based access control
+- User authentication and authorization
-- Cylinder management with barcode and QR code generation
-- Customer and location management
+- Gas usage tracking and analytics
-- Movement tracking for cylinders
+- QR code generation for quick data entry
-- Transaction management
-- Maintenance scheduling and tracking
-- Analytics and reporting
+- Data visualization and reporting
+- Responsive web interface

 ## Tech Stack